The 2 rules of ski bindings:

 The bindings you buy should match your Skier Profile (described in our Downhill Skis article).
 Here's how this translates to bindings:

 A binding's ability to release at the right moment is as important as its ability to hold you the rest of the time.
 Release settings are often referred to as DIN (short for Deutsche Industrie Norm), a set of German standards that has long been used by the ski industry.
-Alternately, some manufacturers may use the ASTM (American Society for Testing and Standards) equivalents.
+Note: A few manufacturers use the ASTM (American Society for Testing and Standards) equivalents.

 Release settings (whether DIN or ASTM) are based on your height, weight, age, skier type and boot sole length.
 The lower the number, the less force a binding needs to release.
 All bindings offer a range of release settings (usually 3 to 10 for intermediate models and up to 14 or 16 for advanced models).